SJ23 Tech Tip F10, (Updated 2022-07-02)

 cockpit is your safety valve.
 It eliminates a trip to a pitching foredeck that can

-require a fair degree of balance.
+require a fair degree of balance in steep waves.
 Then there is the

 issue of leaving the tiller while the boat does squirrelly things all on its own.